Yeremia Rambitan

 Yeremia Erich Yotje Yacob Rambitan (born 15 October 1999) is an Indonesian badminton player, who also plays for Exist Jakarta in the national event.
-He won the mixed doubles Junior National Championships title in 2016, and the boys' doubles bronze medal at the World Junior Championships in 2017.
+He won the gold medals at the 2022 Asian Championships and 2023 SEA Games.
+In his young age, Rambitan won the mixed doubles Junior National Championships title in 2016, and the boys' doubles bronze medal at the World Junior Championships in 2017.

 Early and personal life

 Yeremia Erich Yotje Yacob Rambitan, sometimes spelled as Yeremia Erich Yoche Yacob Rambitan, was born on 15 October 1999.
 He started to playing badminton at the PB Kasih, trained by his father, Timothy Rambitan.
 In 2015, he entered the Ragunan Sports School under Luluk Hadiyanto, and then was recruited to join the Exist Jakarta team.

 Career

 In the junior event, Rambitan managed to claim the 2016 Junior National Championships mixed doubles title partnered with Winny Oktavina Kandow, and led him to join national team in 2017.
 In September 2017, he won the U-19 mixed doubles title at the Malaysia International Junior Open with Angelica Wiratama.
 He later took part at the 2017 World Junior Championships, and won the bronze medal in the boys' doubles event with Rinov Rivaldy.

 In 2019, Rambitan reached the final of the International Challenge tournament in Iran with Pramudya Kusumawardana, but was defeated to their compatriots Adnan Maulana and Ghifari Anandaffa Prihardika in straight game.
 In March, they lost in the second round of 2019 Orléans Masters from Chinese Taipei pair.
 In July, they lost in the second round of Russian Open from Russian pair Vladimir Ivanov and Ivan Sozonov.
 In August, they participated in Hyderabad Open in India but lost in the first round.
 In September, they lost in the second round of Vietnam Open.

 In 2020, Rambitan who competed with Kusumawardana lost in the first round of 2020 Spain Masters.
 Due to the COVID-19 pandemic, numerous tournaments on the 2020 BWF World Tour were either cancelled or rescheduled for later in the year.
 In June, he participated at the PBSI home tournament and emerged as the men's doubles champions partnered with Fajar Alfian.
 The duo were unbeaten throughout the competition and out of five matches, they have only lost one game.
 He also part of Rajawali winning team at the PBSI Thomas Cup simulation.